 “We want to make sure that our district remains a place we’re proud to call home, but also a destination for tourists to visit.
 Reducing the councils’ dependency on fossil fuels and developing sustainable travel at the heart of our town centres is a priority.

-“We’re not starting from scratch - we already play a key role in several environmental partnerships and initiatives including Tree for Life, the Suffolk Climate Change and Suffolk Waste Partnerships, and offering paperless billing to all our residents.
-However, we recognise there’s a lot more we have to do, but these proposals will help us take our next steps in tackling climate change.”
+“We’re not starting from scratch - we already play a key role in several environmental partnerships and initiatives.
+These include Tree for Life, the Suffolk Climate Change and Suffolk Waste Partnerships, and offering paperless billing to all our residents.
+However, we recognise there’s a lot more we have to do.
+These proposals will help us take our next steps in tackling climate change.”

 Cllr Jessica Fleming, Mid Suffolk District Council’s cabinet member for environment, said:

-“These rightly ambitions proposals are the outcome of cross-party collaboration at both councils to explore how we, along with Babergh, aim to meet our 2030 carbon neutral ambitions.
+“These rightly ambitions proposals are the outcome of cross-party collaboration at both councils.
+They explore how we, along with Babergh, aim to meet our 2030 carbon neutral ambitions.

-“While we recognise our influence and key role in tackling climate change within the district and in Suffolk, we know we cannot do it alone.
-We will be working with the Government to deliver its 25-year Environment Plan, and make best use of the powers and resources available to local authorities to achieve a truly sustainable future for the country.
+“While we recognise our influence and key role in tackling climate change within the district and in Suffolk, we cannot do it alone.
+We will be working with the Government to deliver its 25-year Environment Plan, and make best use of the powers and resources available to local authorities.
+This in order to achieve a truly sustainable future for the country.

-“We also want our residents to get involved, with everyone able to take at least small steps to becoming more environmentally conscious, such as only buying what you need, wasting less, and cycling and walking more.”
+“We also want our residents to get involved, with everyone able to take at least small steps to becoming more environmentally conscious.
+For example, only buying what you need, wasting less, and cycling and walking more.”

-The councils will continue to work with partners across the county and region, including the LEP and public sector leaders, towards the Suffolk-wide ambition to be carbon neutral by 2030.
+The councils will continue to work with partners across the county and region towards the Suffolk-wide ambition to be carbon neutral by 2030.
 This work will include supporting town and parish councils with their own aspirations to reduce their carbon emissions.

-A subgroup of the task force has also been created to look at how the councils can strengthen biodiversity in the districts – with work now underway following an initial delay, due to the emergency response required by the councils to support communities through the immediate impact of COVID-19.
+A subgroup of the task force has also been created to look at how the councils can strengthen biodiversity in the districts.
+This work is now underway following an initial delay, due to the emergency response required by the councils to support communities through the immediate impact of COVID-19.